Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
                             This value (for TEX+/- libraries) is the minimal number of replicates that a sRNA has to be detected.
-                            The format is $NUMBERofCONDITION_$NUMBERofREPLICATED.
+                            The format is $NUMBERofCONDITION_$NUMBERofREPLICATE.
                             If different --replicate_tex values need to be assigned to different conditions, please use space to separate them.
 For example, 1_2 2_2 3_3.
 It means that --replicate_tex is 2 in number 1 and number 2 conditions.
-In number 3 condition, --replcate_tex is
+In number 3 condition, --replicate_tex is
                             3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
                             in all conditions).
 Default is all_1.